Main Content

 If Deep Learning Toolbox™ does not provide the layer you require for your classification or regression problem, then you can define your own custom layer using this example as a guide.
 For a list of built-in layers, see List of Deep Learning Layers.

-To define a custom deep learning layer, you can use the template provided in this example, which takes you through the following steps:
+To define a custom deep learning layer, you can use the template provided in this example, which takes you through these steps:

 1. Name the layer — Give the layer a name so that you can use it in MATLAB®.